Marketing Beginner Updated 2026-03-22

 Example 1: Frequency overload A SaaS company increases their newsletter from weekly to daily.
 Unsubscribe rates triple from 0.2% to 0.6% within 2 weeks.
 They roll back to twice-weekly with a “daily digest” option for power users.
 Rates drop back to 0.15%.

 Example 2: Mismatched expectations A local gym collects emails at signup with a promise of “workout tips and class schedules.”
 Instead, they send mostly promotional offers for supplements and personal training upsells.
-Unsubscribe rates hit 1.2% per send. theStacc helps businesses build content strategies that attract the right audience from organic search — so when those visitors subscribe, the content matches their expectations from day one.
+Unsubscribe rates hit 1.2% per send. theStacc helps businesses build content strategies that attract the right audience from organic search.
+So when those visitors subscribe, the content matches their expectations from day one.

 Frequently Asked Questions